 In this blog series, we're proud to shine a light on one of the top Capstone projects from the graduating class of Data Science for All / Women.
 Capstone projects are a critical component of the DS4A / Women curriculum in which teams get together to work on projects that solve real-world data challenges faced by today’s leading companies and public sector organizations.

 “I am a research scientist with an interest in personalized medicine and digital health technologies.
 I have a PhD from the University of Washington and am currently working at a startup focused on expanding access to diagnostic tests.
 I joined DS4A Women to expand my knowledge of ML/AI technologies and am excited to apply what I learned to new projects. "

+“I am a recent graduate of UCLA with a bachelor’s degree in statistics and a minor in digital humanities, and I currently work as a data analyst at TikTok (Bytedance Inc.).
 I decided to apply to DS4A Women to work on a data science project with excellent individuals from a larger community and to enhance data science skills through exclusive classes.
 My goals post-DS4A include improving my data and analytical skills to find better and more impactful ways to approach problems in tech, user experience, and social issues."

 “I am a postdoctoral scholar at the Institute for Health Metrics and Evaluation, with a PhD in Applied Mathematics from the University of Washington.
 I joined DS4A / Women for professional development mentoring and to network with other data science professionals.
 I am looking forward to applying all that I learned from DS4A to my current work in global health.

 "I have dual bachelor’s degrees from the University of Pennsylvania in Computer Engineering and Economics.
 As part of the executive track cohort ofDS4A / Women, I have an extensive background in analytics, with experiences applying my analytical skills at Nielsen, Hulu, and my own successful e-commerce business.
 Most recently, I work at Spark Foundry, where I help clients assess, measure, and optimize their marketing efforts using analytics.
 I gained a lot of great experiences at DS4A, including the teamwork in the final project, as well as the provided classes and mentorship.

 "I have a bachelor’s degree in advertising and am completing my master’s degree in Business Analytics at UCLA.
 I currently intern as a data scientist at Shopify.
 I joined DS4A to expand my professional network and to leverage advanced analytics skills on an impactful capstone project"